catppuccin/palette/python/README.md

 pytest --cov
 ```

-These tools are all installed as part of the `dev` dependency group.
+These tools are all installed as part of the `dev` dependency group with
+Poetry.
+You can use `poetry shell` to automatically put these tools in your
+path.